ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Placeholders and early direction for dynamic update of access rights.

-* Added text on storing multiple access tokens per PoP-Key on the RS.
+* Added text on storing multiple access tokens per PoP key on the RS.

 * Fixes in the IANA considerations.